Specific and sensitive biosensor ligands in just 4 weeks

 Optimers are proven to be compatible with many well-established biosensor techniques for the detection and monitoring of interactions, including surface plasmon resonance (SPR), bio-layer interferometry (BLI), and isothermal titration calorimetry (ITC).
 As part of these biosensor platforms, Optimers form powerful tools for basic research, diagnostic assays and the analysis and monitoring of drug discovery and development.

 - Highly specific biosensors due to specific target binding of Optimers

-- Rapid development with Optimers developed in as little as 4 weeks
+- Shorten your time to market with Optimers developed in as little as 4 weeks

 Using Optimer selection technology, highly selective biosensor assays were developed for SARS-CoV-2.
 Optimers were selected for the SARS-CoV-2 S1 protein and showed no interaction with the highly homologous coronavirus S1 proteins within a complex human saliva matrix.

 Biolayer interferometry showed Optimers specific for SARS-CoV-2 S1 protein were selective for the target in 10% human saliva matrix with no significant interactions with the highly homologous viral targets.

 SPR analysis of the small molecule chemotherapeutic, imatinib, showed a concentration-dependent association/dissociation response with the 5’biotinylated imatinib aptamer immobilised on a streptavidin-coated sensor.

 BIAcore results show clear target concentration-dependent interactions between the immobilised biotinylated aptamer on a streptavidin-coated chip and the small molecule chemotherapeutic target, imatinib, injected at a flow rate of 30 µL/min to yield a KD=131 ± 11 nM.